codesections-personal/codesections/minimizing_raku_dependencies.md

-# Minimizing Raku Dependencies with a new utilities package
+# Unix philosophy without left-pad pt.
+2: Minimizing Dependencies with a utilities package

-In [the previous post](https://raku-advent.blog/2021/12/06/unix_philosophy_without_leftpad), I made a case for why Raku should have a utility library that provides small-but-commonly-needed functions.
-Today I'm introducing a package that I hope will fill that gap.
+In [the previous post](https://raku-advent.blog/2021/12/06/unix_philosophy_without_leftpad), I made a case for why programming languages should have a utility library that provides small-but-commonly-needed functions.
+Today I'm introducing a Raku package that I hope will fill that gap.

-I'm going to start by telling you what the package is right now.
+I'm going to start by giving you an overview of this new package as it exists today.
 Then I'll turn to plans for the future and how I'd like to see this package (or a similar one) grow over time.
-Finally, we'll wrap up by tying all this back in to the bigger-picture issues we talked about last time.

 ## _

 ####	The name
-First of all, the name: the utility package I've started is named `_` (pronounced/a.k.a. `lowbar`just like [in the HTML spec](https://html.spec.whatwg.org/multipage/named-characters.html#named-character-references)).
+First of all, the name: the utility package I've started is named `_` (pronounced/a.k.a. `lowbar` just like [in the HTML spec](https://html.spec.whatwg.org/multipage/named-characters.html#named-character-references)).
 I recognize that most people will view this name as a nod to JavaScript's [underscore](https://underscorejs.org/) and [lodash](https://lodash.com/) libraries, but it's not really meant as one.
 Lodash is a good library, but our goals/contents are different enough that I don't feel any desire to reference them with `_`'s name

 Instead, the name `_` just fell naturally out of Raku's topic variables: in Raku, if you want to refer to the current topic without giving it a specific name, you use the appropriate sigil followed by `_`: [`$_`](https://docs.raku.org/language/variables#The_$__variable) [`@_`](https://docs.raku.org/language/functions#Automatic_signatures), or [`%_`](https://docs.raku.org/language/functions#Automatic_signatures).
 So it only follows that a utilities package – which, by its nature, can't really sum its functionality up in a name  – would use `_` (in this case without a sigil, since Modules don't use sigils).